Databases at Runtime with RadStudio

 It can be advantageous to learn how to connect to a database through code alone for certain scenarios, server-side code for example, where a UI is not required.
 It’s also useful for separating your code (and therefore logic) from the UI, which is often a beneficial design practice.

 Before we take a look at how this is done, you’ll need to have your database driver configured.
 I’m going to be using MySQL as the database, and I have previously blogged about setting up MySQL drivers to work with the RadStudio IDE.
-Please read this post first: Configuring RadStudio for MySQL
+Please read this post first: Connecting RadStudio for MySQL

 Lets now start a new VCL application ( this could as easily be a multi-device or FMX/FireMonkey application ), and drop a button onto the main form.